Drip vs. ConvertKit: 7 Reasons Why I Switched to Drip for My Email Marketing Automation

 When I first started working with ConvertKit, I thought it was great.
 Then I started using Drip and found out that it was so much better.

-If you want to give it a try, Drip offers a 21-day free trial.
+If you want to give it a try, Drip offers a 21-day free trial and is completely free for up to 100 email subscribers.
 ConvertKit offers absolutely no free trial.

 Here are seven reasons why I switched from ConvertKit to Drip....